-Accomplishments in housing
+Accomplishments in Housing

-This past year, Thrive’s housing team members and organizations
+Thrive’s housing team members and organizations:

-- implemented the OneRoof project, reaching out to private market landowners to encourage them to rent to low-income families.
+- Implemented the OneRoof project, reaching out to private market landowners to encourage them to rent to low-income families.
 The multi-agency effort is serving eight families who receive case management services through The Community Outreach.

-- promoted the role of a Housing System Navigator to assist hard-to-place tenants find suitable housing.
+- Promoted the role of a Housing System Navigator to assist hard-to-place tenants find suitable housing.

-- simplified the search for affordable housing by providing online Helpline access to the inventory of subsidized housing programs.
+- Simplified the search for affordable housing by providing online Helpline access to the inventory of subsidized housing programs.

-- worked with Helpline to develop a rent calculator that helps prospective tenants determine what is truly affordable given their income and monthly expenses.
+- Worked with Helpline to develop a rent calculator that helps prospective tenants determine what is truly affordable given their income and monthly expenses.

-- is developing online access for applications for 33 HUD properties in the Sioux Falls area.
+- Is developing online access for applications for 33 HUD properties in the Sioux Falls area.

-- created the community Housing Retention Specialist who is helping prevent evictions that threaten children’s stability.
+- Created the community Housing Retention Specialist who is helping prevent evictions that threaten children’s stability.